ewilan-riviere/memorandum/content/documentation/development/frameworks/flutter/setup.md

 fvm list
 ```

-On the root of a project, execute `fvm use` to setup FVM Flutter version, this will create `.fvm` directory on the root and any `fvm` command will use version setup (if you install it).
+On the root of a project, execute `fvm use` to setup FVM Flutter version, this will create `.fvm` directory on the root of project and any `fvm` command will use version setup (if you install it).

 ```bash
 fvm use 1.22.6 # OR use just 'fvm use' to select manually